LORD-MicroStrain/mip_sdk/docs/mip_parser.md

 from a high-speed source such as a file, we recommend parsing chunks of data of at least 512 bytes, ideally 1024 bytes or more.
 Little improvement is attained beyond 8192 bytes.
 Performance drops off below 128-byte chunks.

-This data seems to hold for both high-power desktop systems (e.g. Intel i7-1370) and also embedded systems such as the STM32F767 at 200 MHz.
+This data seems to hold for both high-power desktop systems (e.g. Intel i7-1370 and i7-12700K) and embedded systems such as the STM32F767 at 200 MHz.
+You can benchmark your system by running the TestMipPerf test program.

 For low-speed streams performance isn't critical.
 In any case, the buffer should be big enough to hold all data received in between parse calls, up to a reasonable maximum size for your application.